-With different schools of thought on office arrangements and a growing emphasis on workplace productivity, it can be tough to know which option is best for your company.
+With different schools of thought on office arrangements and a growing emphasis on workplace productivity, it can be tough to know which option that suits your company.
 While on one hand, you want to consider your company culture and branding, you need to also think about how to shape workspaces for employee performance.
 While we’ve discussed the pros and cons of the open floor plan office, let’s take a look at the benefits and disadvantages of the other end of the spectrum: cell offices.

 What are cell offices?